Michelle-Wang0/lab8_monitoring/README.md

    1. HINT: Use forms of `request_latency_seconds`.
 Make use of formula for average= sum/count

 ## Optional: Customize panels
-Customize your panels with titles and labels, and adjust the visualizations for better clarity and insight.
+- Customize your panels with titles and labels, and adjust the visualizations for better clarity and insight.
+Please use proper title, axis labels, and axis units to make the visualization clear.
-Experiment with the Grafana interface to make your dashboard more intuitive.
+- Experiment with the Grafana interface to make your dashboard more intuitive.
 Refer this for [dashboard](https://grafana.com/grafana/dashboards/) configurations.

 ## FAQ:
 1. Q: How to establish an SSH tunnel to the Kafka broker? \